republican-creole

 Physical Connection

-When it is time to configure your network router, there are basic steps you need to do regardless equipment brand or model you use.
-One of those steps is figuring out which would be the router WAN port and which would be router LAN port.
-Once you have all proper cables connected, you will then configure the router software.
+Part of basic steps in configuring network router regardless of equipment brand or model is to identify which would be the router WAN port and which would be router LAN port.
+Another part is locate proper cables to connect to.
+Once you have all cables connected, you will then configure the router software.

-In terms of plugging cables, some Cisco equipments including Cisco routers are not that clear as to which port would be WAN and which would be LAN.
-To find out which ports are which on your Cisco router, following preliminary hardware setup links should give you ideas.
-Specifically for Cisco router configuration, you need to plug in the correct cable to the router WAN, LAN, and CONSOLE port.
+In terms of plugging cables, some Cisco equipment including Cisco routers are not descriptive as to which port would be WAN and which would be LAN.
+To find out, following hardware setup links should give you ideas.
+Specifically for Cisco router configuration, you need to plug in the correct cable to the router WAN, LAN, and CONSOLE ports.

 Cisco 800 series router